TWUOnline/FAR-Centres/Courses/LDRS667.md

 ## COURSE DESCRIPTION

 This course provides students with a practical setting in which to apply what they have learned in the Certificate in Coaching and Facilitation.
-Practicum must be with a supervised business, non-profit agency, social service agency, or institution related to the student’s personal interests and future plans. ~~The course includes readings, written assignments and discussion forums.~~
+Using reflective practice, learners apply learning theory, assessment theory, facilitation practices, and cross-cultural competency, in a professional learning facilitation setting.
+The practicum must be with a supervised business, non-profit agency, social service agency, or institution related to the student’s personal interests and future plans.

 ## COURSE LEARNING OUTCOMES